awpenn/data-portal/docs/portal_config.md

     "dropdowns": {} // optional; dropdown groupings for buttons },
   "discoveryConfig": { // config for Discovery page.
 Required if 'featureFlags.discovery' is true.
 See src/Discovery/DiscoveryConfig.d.ts for Typescript schema.
-    "public": true, // optional, defaults to true.
+    "requireLogin": false, // optional, defaults to false.
+If true, requires user to sign in before seeing the Discovery page "public": true, // optional, defaults to true.
 If false, requires user to sign in before seeing the Discovery page "features": {
-      "exportToWorkspaceBETA": { // configures the export to workspace feature.
+      "exportToWorkspace": { // configures the export to workspace feature.
 If enabled, the Discovery page data must contain a field which is a list of GUIDs for each study.
 See `manifestFieldName`
           "enable": boolean
-          "enableDownloadManifest": boolean // enables a button which allows user to download a manifest file for gen3 client "manifestFieldName": string // the field in the Discovery page data that contains the list of GUIDs that link to each study's data files.
+          "enableDownloadManifest": boolean // enables a button which allows user to download a manifest file for gen3 client "downloadManifestButtonText": string // text to be displayed on the download manifest button "manifestFieldName": string // the field in the Discovery page data that contains the list of GUIDs that link to each study's data files.
+          "documentationLinks": {
+              "gen3Client": string // link to documentation about the gen3 client.
+Used for button tooltips "gen3Workspaces": string // link to documentation about gen3 workspaces.
+Used for button tooltips.
           }
+      },
       "pageTitle": {
         "enabled": true,
         "text": "My Special Test Discovery Page"
       },
       "search": {
         "searchBar": {
+          "enabled": true,
+          "inputSubtitle": "Search Bar", // optional, subtitle of search bar "placeholder": "Search studies by keyword", // optional, placeholder text of search input "searchableTextFields": ["study", "age", "publication"] // optional, list of properties in data to make searchable
+                                                                  // if not present, only fields visible in the table will be searchable
+        },
+        "tagSearchDropdown": { // optional, config section for searchable tags "enabled": true,
+          "collapseOnDefault": false, // optional, whether the searchable tag panel is collapsed when loading, default value is "true"
+          "collapsibleButtonText": "Study Characteristics" // optional, display text for the searchable tag panel collapse control button, default value is "Tag Panel"
+        }
+      },
+      "advSearchFilters": {
         "enabled": true
-        }
       },
       "authorization": {
         "enabled": true // toggles whether Discovery page displays users' access to studies.
 If true, 'useArboristUI' must also be set to true.
       }
     },
     "aggregations": [ // configures the statistics at the top of the discovery page (e.g. 'XX Studies', 'XX,XXX Subjects') {
         "name": "Studies",
         "field": "study_id",
         "type": "count" // count of rows in data where `field` is non-empty },
       {
         "name": "Total Subjects",
         "field": "_subjects_count",
         "type": "sum" // sums together all numeric values in `row[field]`. `field` must be a numeric field.
       }
     ],
     "tagSelector": {
       "title": "Associated tags organized by category"